pritham-babu/KafkaMirrior/Readme.md

 This request will return a list of topics, consumer groups, partitions, and offset details.
 Review the output to identify the topics you wish to mirror.

-# Dont post same messages by mutiple people.
+# Dont post same messages by multiple people.

 - ## Copy Kafka Messages with Offsets